Arene’s recommendations on the use of artificial intelligence for universities of applied sciences

 - Data protection: The teacher must follow the data protection practices of the university of applied sciences also when using artificial intelligence tools.

 - Restrictions: Artificial intelligence systems are only programs and have limitations.
-Be aware of these limitations so that you can assess the suitability of the use of artificial intelligence in different situations.
+The teacher must be aware of these restrictions to assess the suitability of the use of artificial intelligence in different situations.

 - Encourage: Students are positively encouraged to use artificial intelligence as part of their studies.